photostructure/exiftool-vendored.js/README.md

 ### Parallelism

-The `exiftool` singleton is configured with a `maxProcs` set to the number of CPUs on the current system; no more than `maxProcs` instances of `exiftool` will be spawned.
+To avoid overwhelming your system, the `exiftool` singleton is configured with a `maxProcs` set to a quarter the number of CPUs on the current system (minimally 1); no more than `maxProcs` instances of `exiftool` will be spawned.
+If the system is CPU constrained, however, you may want a smaller value.
+If you have very fast disk IO, you may see a speed increase with larger values of `maxProcs`, but note that each child process can consume 100 MB of RAM.

-Note that each child process consumes between 10 and 50 MB of RAM.
-If you have limited system resources you may want to use a smaller `maxProcs` value.

 ## Changelog